 Although internationally classified as a constitutional monarchy, Brunei officially deems itself a Melayu Islam Beraja (MIB; Malay Islamic Monarchy) and is, in many ways, an absolute monarchy.
 Sultan Hassanal Bolkiah has been in power since 1967; he appoints his advisory cabinet, privy council and council of succession.
 There is a 33-member legislative council, but those members are also appointed by and include the sultan; in 2004 there was talk of holding elections for 15 more seats, but those elections have never materialised.

 Malaysia is made up of 13 states and three federal territories (Kuala Lumpur, Pulau Labuan and Putrajaya).
-Each state has an assembly and government headed by a menteri Besar (chief minister).
-Nine of the 13 states have hereditary rulers (sultans), while the remaining four have appointed governors as do the federal territories.
-In a pre-established order, every five years one of the sultans takes his turn in the ceremonial position of Yang di-Pertuan Agong (king).
-Since December 2011 the king, who is also the head of state and leader of the Islamic faith, has been Sultan Abdul Halim of Kedah.
-This is the second time the 83-year-old has held the position, the first being from 1970 to 1975.
+Each state has an assembly and government headed by a menteri besar (chief minister).
+Nine states have hereditary rulers (sultans), while the remaining four have government-appointed governors, as do the federal territories.
+In a pre-established order, every five years one of the sultans takes his turn in the ceremonial position of Yang di-Pertuan Agong (king) – since December 2016 this has been the Sultan of Kelantan.

 Singapore is a parliamentary republic modelled on the UK’s Westminster System.
 There are numerous political parties in Singapore, but one party, the People’s Action Party (PAP), has dominated the political landscape since independence.

-The President of Singapore (since 2011, Tony Tan Keng Yam) is the democratically elected head of state, a traditionally ceremonial role that has since 1991 included powers to veto a small number of decisions, largely related to security and the armed service.
+The President of Singapore (since 2017, Halimah Yacob) is the democratically elected head of state, a traditionally ceremonial role that has since 1991 included powers to veto a small number of decisions, largely related to security and the armed service.
 The president, who serves a six-year term, appoints a prime minister (currently Lee Hsien Loong) as the head of government.
 Legislative power is vested in both the government and the Parliament of Singapore.

 Women In Malaysia, Singapore & Brunei